 Junicode is a font designed by Peter S. Baker (University of Virginia) on the basis of Junius, a 17th century font for Old English.
-It is available as a Unicode font (hence the name Junicode) on http://junicode.sourceforge.net with a number of characters in the Private Use Area.
-The allocation of code points in the MUFI character recommendation has been co-ordinated with Junicode.
+It is available as a Unicode font (hence the name Junicode) on http://junicode.sourceforge.net and it has a number of characters in the Private Use Area.
+The allocation of PUA code points in the MUFI character recommendation has been co-ordinated with Junicode.